-Expenses that cannot be used for the credit may be used for the K-12 Education Subtraction (line 19 of Schedule M1M).
+Expenses that cannot be used for the credit may be used for the subtraction.
+However, you cannot use the same expenses for both.

-Penalty for Fraudulently Claiming a Credit
+Penalty for Fraudulently Claiming a Refund

-If you file a return that fraudulently claims a credit, you will be assessed a penalty equal to 50 percent of the fraudulently claimed credit.
+If you file a return that fraudulently claims a refund, you will be assessed a penalty.
+The penalty is 50 percent of the fraudulently claimed refund.